leftthomas/MCDet/README.md

-# REIR
+# LREC
-A PyTorch implementation of REIR based on the paper [Light-weighted Randomized Ensembles with Clustering for Image Retrieval]().
+A PyTorch implementation of LREC based on the paper [Light-weighted Randomized Ensembles with Clustering for Image Retrieval]().

 <div align="center">
   <img src="data/architecture.png"/>